 Advantages of Guinea company registration

 - A Guinea limited liability company (SARL) can be incorporated with just 1 director and 1 shareholder of any nationality and can either be and individual or body corporate.
 The director and shareholder both do not have to be resident in Guinea.
-A US$14 minimum paid-up capital is also required and our Clients do not need to travel to Guinea to complete the engagement;
+No minimum paid-up capital is also required and our Clients do not need to travel to Guinea to complete the engagement;

 - The Guinean government has significantly reduced the timeline for company incorporation by creating a one-stop-shop, Agency for Promotion of Private Investment (APIP), for company registration that allows entrepreneurs to register their company with different governmental departments including tax and VAT registration, and social security registration at one station;

 - Republic of Guinea is a natural resources and mineral-rich country with vast untapped deposits of iron ore.
 The country is the 5th largest producer of Bauxite aluminum ore in the world, and number 1 in Africa, with an estimated production of at least 17 million tonnes per year;